 This blog addresses a common question we get in our Technical Support calls and emails regarding our RIB® Relays.
-Usually the question asked is, “Do your relays have a freewheeling, flyback or steering diode on the coil, because my spec is calling for one?”
+Usually the question asked is, “Do your relays have a freewheeling, flyback or steering diode on the coil?
+My spec is calling for one.”
 In most cases the individual understands the importance of the diode, but sometimes they ask what it is for.
 Its purpose is to suppress coil transient voltages.
 The following will attempt to explain what that is, at a high level, and why it should be avoided.

 The next diagram shows the switch opened after the coil has been energized.
 When the magnetic field in the coil collapses, it creates a voltage of opposite polarity, and all that voltage appears on the switch as it is opening.
 The stored energy is then dissipated as an arc between the switch contacts as they separate.
 Over time, these arcs will damage the contacts and can eventually weld the switch closed.

 The next diagram is the same as the first, but it has the diode added in.
 While the switch is closed, the diode is reverse biased, so no current will flow through it.
 Functionally, these circuit will behave the same while the switch is closed.
 The magic happens when the switch opens.

 Polarity Reverses, Magnetic Field Collapses

 When the switch is opened, as seen in the final diagram, the polarity of the voltage on the coil reverses as the magnetic field collapses.
 Now the diode is forward biased, and it will allow current to flow in a loop back through the coil where the energy is dissipated as heat due to the resistance of the coil winding.
 This prevents the transient from getting back to the device controlling the circuit, whether it is a switch, relay or controller output.